Israeli police beat pallbearers at journalist's funeral

 Abu Akleh was a member of the small Palestinian Christian community in the Holy Land.
 Palestinian Christians and Muslims marched alongside one another Friday in a show of unity.

-She was shot in the head during an Israeli military raid in the West Bank town of Jenin.
-But the circumstances of the shooting remain in dispute.
+She was shot in the head Wednesday morning during an Israeli military raid in the West Bank town of Jenin.

+In preliminary findings released late Friday, the Palestinian public prosecutor disputed the military’s claim that Abu Akleh was caught in crossfire.
+The prosecutor said that at the time she was shot, Israeli troops were the only ones firing, with the nearest forces about 150 meters (yards) away.

+The report said Abu Akleh was shot deliberately, citing traces on the tree next to where she was hit which, the prosecutor argued, indicated that the shots were fired directly at her.
+It said the shooting continued after she was hit, hindering first aid attempts.

-The Palestinians say army fire killed her, while the Israeli military said Friday that she was killed during an exchange with fire with Palestinian militants.
-It said it could not determine who was responsible for her death without a ballistic analysis.
+Earlier Friday, the Israeli military said it could not could not determine who was responsible for her death without a ballistic analysis.

 “The conclusion of the interim investigation is that it is not possible to determine the source of the fire that hit and killed the reporter,” the military said.